Reference

 • locales: List of default Faker locales to use for fake value generation.
 Defaults to ["en_US"]. fake will randomly choose a locale from this list each time it generates a fake value, except when initialized with explicit locales, e.g. fake(["fr_FR"]).first_name().
 For a list of valid locales, see Faker's localized providers.

-You can also define global constants in the globals section, which you can access in any step.
-For example, if you define company: "Acme Inc." under globals, a transformation step with value: globals.company will set that field's value to "Acme Inc.".
+You can also access global constants in transformation steps.
+For example, a transformation step with value: globals.locales | first will set that field's value to the first locale in the list of locales.

 Steps